 What happens if I miss a dose (Implanon)?

-Since the etonogestrel implant is inserted under the skin and remains in place for up to 3 years, you will not be on a dosing schedule.
+Since etonogestrel is given as an implant by a healthcare professional, you will not be on a frequent dosing schedule.
 Be sure to see your doctor for removal of the implant by the end of the third year.

 What happens if I overdose (Implanon)?